Your Mac screen recorder, upgrade

 I record a lot of screencasts — for tutorials, for product demos, for the times I give up explaining something in Slack.
 For years I bounced between Loom, QuickTime, Screen Studio and a stack of half-built scripts.
 None of them did exactly what I wanted.

 So I started writing my own.
-TinyRec is the result — the recorder I wanted: native Mac, your stuff stays on your Mac, no monthly fee, the editor's right there.
+TinyRec is the result — the recorder I wanted: native Mac, your recordings stay on your Mac, and the editor's right there.

 If you find a bug, or there's a feature you wish was there, @davidtranwd on X is the fastest way to reach me.